Inclusion and Diversity

 In the higher education sector, students and university staff members with fewer opportunities are supported in realising a stay abroad and benefit from various options for additional financial support.

-To apply for additional funding, please contact Margit Früchtl at the International Office of the University of Regensburg at an early stage.
+To apply for additional funding, please contact Margit Früchtl at the International Office of the University of Regensburg well in advance.

 Top-Up for students with fewer opportunities